9

 Monitoring tiers are often more flexible than buyers realize.
 Several brands allow a downgrade without canceling the equipment or the account entirely.

-• SimpliSafe: Standard monitoring ($9.99/mo) vs Pro ($29.99/mo).
-Dropping to Standard keeps 24/7 dispatch but loses Intruder Intervention and Alarm Lock.
-The free self-monitoring tier ($0) keeps every sensor active, siren live, and push notifications — just no professional dispatch.
+• SimpliSafe: Standard ($22.99/mo) vs Core ($32.99/mo) vs Pro ($49.99/mo).
+Dropping to Standard keeps 24/7 dispatch; dropping to Self-Monitor ($9.99/mo) keeps every sensor active, siren live, and push notifications — but removes professional dispatch entirely.

 • ADT: ADT offers different monitoring packages, but downgrade options depend on your specific contract and dealer.
 Call and ask: "What's the lowest monitoring tier available on my account?"